By Antonio Garcia Jan 07, 2026 6 min

 MISC vs NEC Confusion: A common point of confusion is how to handle a 1096 form 1099 MISC with NEC in box 7.
 Even though non-employee compensation used to be on the MISC form years ago, it now has its own home on the 1099-NEC.
 If you are filing both types, you must separate them into two stacks, each with its own 1096 transmittal.
 You cannot check two boxes on a single 1096.

-Knowing exactly when form 1096 is due is the only way to keep the IRS from knocking on your door with late filing penalties.
-The tricky part is that the form 1096 due date isn’t a “one size fits all” deadline, it actually depends on which specific forms you are attaching to the transmittal.
+Knowing exactly when is form 1096 due is the only way to keep the IRS from knocking on your door with late filing penalties.
+Many filers search for when are form 1096 due or when is IRS form 1096 due only to find that it isn’t a “one size fits all” deadline; it actually depends on which specific forms you are attaching to the transmittal.

-Mark these dates on your calendar.
-If you miss them, the IRS can charge you per individual form in the stack, which adds up fast.
+Key 2026 Deadlines: Mark these dates on your calendar.
+If you miss the specific form 1096 due date for your batch, the IRS can charge you per individual form in the stack.

-Postmark vs Receipt: The IRS considers your filing “on time” as long as the envelope is postmarked by the form 1096 due date.
-You don’t have to worry if the mail takes a few extra days to reach their processing center.
+Postmark vs. Receipt: The IRS considers your filing “on time” as long as the envelope is postmarked by the relevant form 1096 due date.
+You don’t have to worry if the mail takes a few extra days to reach their processing center, as long as the stamp shows you met the deadline.

 Even with the best preparation, mistakes happen.
 Whether it’s a typo in a contractor’s name or a math error in your totals, knowing how to handle an IRS 1096 form correction is vital for staying in the clear.